 You may think Old Bay Seasoning is only suited to recipes like Shrimp Boil, Clam Chowder, or Crab Cakes, but this blend of seasoning is good for so much more.
-It adds delicious flavor to corn on the cob, oven-roasted potatoes, and is even great as a rub for Baked Chicken.
+It adds delicious flavor to Instant Pot Corn on the cob and oven-roasted potatoes and is even great as a rub for Baked Chicken.

 What is Old Bay?

 Old Bay is a popular spice blend that is known to complement seafood.
 It is a unique, top-secret combination of dried herbs that produces a complex blend that is savory, spicy, and a little bit sweet.

 As it has gained popularity, it can also be QUITE difficult to find in stock.

 With this copycat Old Bay Seasoning recipe, you can forget having to track down the famous blend in the store and make your own.
 The flavor is pretty close to the original and is downright delicious!